-- OPP #1 outlines the Coordinating Committee's standard process for a Participant onboarding to the eHealth Exchange, from application to go live. - Current Challenge: Once an applicant using a Qualified Technology Solution (QTS) gateway has participated in a QTS kickoff teleconference, or an applicant has completed testing, "Conditional Acceptance" is an unnecessary step, so the OPP as currently written is outdated. - Conditional Acceptance Includes: - Formal e-mail sent to Participants - 180-day deadline to complete remaining steps and go live - Notification to Coordinating Committee - Then organization is moved to activation phase - In the revised OPP the "Conditional Acceptance" requirement has been removed so relevant applicants move straight to the - Issuance of production certificates activation phase, which includes:

-- DURSA, Participation Agreement, and Business Associate Agreement signatures

-- Addition to the production UDDI

-- Successful responder testing with the Hub

-- Go live

-- Coordinating Committee would be notified once the above steps have been completed and a Participant is ready to go live.
+- OPP #1 outlines the Coordinating Committee's standard process for a Participant onboarding to the eHealth Exchange, from application to go live. - Current Challenge: Once an applicant using a Qualified Technology Solution (QTS) gateway has participated in a QTS kickoff teleconference, or an applicant has completed testing, "Conditional Acceptance" is an unnecessary step, so the OPP as currently written is outdated. - Conditional Acceptance Includes: - Formal e-mail sent to Participants - 180-day deadline to complete remaining steps and go live - Notification to Coordinating Committee - Then organization is moved to activation phase - Their organization is moved to activation phase - In the revised OPP the "Conditional Acceptance" requirement has been removed so relevant applicants move straight to the activation phase, which includes: - Issuance of production certificates - DURSA, Participation Agreement, and Business Associate Agreement signatures - Addition to the production UDDI - Successful responder testing with the Hub - Go live - Coordinating Committee would be notified once the above steps have been completed and a Participant is ready to go live.